Interesting Facts about Picual Olives

 How We Use Our Picual Olives

-At Green Olive at Red Hill, we grow Picual olives in our olive grove and cold press them to create extra virgin olive oil which we use in our tapas dishes and body products, and which we sell on its own for visitors to take home.
+At Green Olive at Red Hill, we grow Picual olives in our olive grove and cold press them to create extra virgin olive oil which we use in our grazing plates and body products, and which we sell on its own for visitors to take home.
 Cold pressing the olives allows us to extract the oil without damaging the antioxidants, creating healthy and flavourful olive oil to nourish family and friends.

 The other varieties of olives that we grow are Frantoio, Leccino, Manzanilla and Kalamata, each labelled with coloured tags that are the same ones that were written by Sue’s grandfather, Cyril, when the olive grove was planted all those years ago.
 Check out the range of products we create using the goodness of our olive grove: